Shillington Online terms and conditions.

 - The Student will receive an e-mail welcome letter from the Shillington UK Finance Team before the commencement of the course confirming the exact amounts and dates of the payments the Student will be required to make.

 - Additional costs for equipment and other resources required for the course shall be paid for by The Student.
 The Online Student Handbook, sent with the Confirmation of Enrolment, sets out the equipment and other resources required.

-The first monthly payment, or full tuition payment, is submitted with the student application and will secure the student a spot in the online course.
+The first monthly payment, or full tuition payment, is submitted with the student application and will secure the student a spot in the Online Part-Time course.
 All course fees must be paid online via Stripe—no other payment methods are accepted, unless specifically agreed by Shillington.